Sanak Island: American period

 Two famous shipwrecks, one in 1906 and another in 1943, occurred near Sanak.
 The U.S. Navy operated a small naval base at Sanak Island during World War II.

+As per the Alaska Native Claims Settlement Act of 1971, the Sanak and Pauloff Harbor Aleut community were represented through the Sanak Corporation and the Pauloff Harbor Village, and the land was transferred to the Corporation.

-Although Sanak is no longer occupied, the island is still owned by its former residents, who visit the island occasionally to harvest the feral cattle that live there.
+Although Sanak is no longer occupied, Sanak Corporation members occasionally visit to harvest the feral cattle that live there.
+The cattle are free-roaming descendants of earlier cattle introduced for small-scale ranching during the commercial period, and subside on grass and kelp.

 Archaeology

 In 2004, 2006, and 2007 teams of archeologists and ecologists visited Sanak Island to study the effects of long-term human occupation on the island.
 Over 100 archeological sites were excavated with the oldest sites dating to 5600 years before present.

 Researchers, led by investigators from Idaho State University studied both the living plants and animals as well as the remains of food animals such as fish, sea mammals, and shellfish preserved in archeological sites.